Print

 2 sheets puff pastry, thawed according to package directions if frozen

-85 grams gruyere cheese, grated (about 3 ounces, or 1 cup grated cheese)
+85 grams Gruyere cheese, grated (about 3 ounces, or 1 cup grated cheese)

-85 grams parmesan cheese, grated (about 3 ounces, or 1 cup grated cheese)
+85 grams Parmesan cheese, grated (about 3 ounces, or 1 cup grated cheese)

 2 egg yolks, lightly beaten